Strong & Steady

 - Plenty of support and encouragement is given by instructors.

-- All classes finish with a cuppa and a chat if you’d like to stay and socialise.
+- Where available, classes finish with a cuppa and a chat if you’d like to stay and socialise.
 Tea/coffee is offered at a reduced price.

 - Strong & Steady classes can help you: